 In the following video, I received some insight from local physical therapist Chris Wolfe, as he broke down hip stability as it relates to running.
 In his demonstration, he did a great job showing the difference between maintaining stability and losing it so you can do a better job detecting issues before they become problematic.

 Are you curious about what movements you can supplement your running with to improve hip stability?
 I am a big fan of the step down exercise which challenges single leg strength, stability, and balance.
-The step down has great carryover to running but you still have to emphasize good hip positioning throughout your runs.
+The step down has great carryover to running but you still have to emphasize good form and hip positioning throughout your runs.

 By: Garrett McLaughlin, MS, ATC, CSCS, ART